Jordan Stempleman

 Established in 2007, The Continental Review is one of the longest-running online literary magazines devoted to video poetics.

-Suspended between two continents and two forms, providing an international haven for hybridized imagistic objects, the review is jointly edited by Nicholas Manning in Paris, France, and Jordan Stempleman in Kansas City, MO., USA.
+Suspended between two continents and two forms, providing an international haven for hybridized imagistic objects, The Continental Review is jointly edited by Nicholas Manning in Paris, France, and Jordan Stempleman in Kansas City, MO., USA.

 A COMMON SENSE